greathousee/dojo_rules/introduction.md

 I like to play soccer
-My favorite Code School path is Electives.
+My favorite Code School path is Electives. rebase